Negros Oriental: Marcos dictatorship era

+Contemporary

+The municipality of Guihulngan became a component city by virtue of Republic Act No. 9409 which sought to convert the municipality into a city.
+The law was ratified on June 14, 2007.
+However, the cityhood status was lost twice in the years 2008 and 2010 after the LCP questioned the validity of the cityhood law.
+The cityhood status was reaffirmed after the court finalized its ruling on February 15, 2011 which declared the cityhood law constitutional.

-On May 29, 2015, the Negros Island Region was formed when Negros Oriental was separated from Central Visayas and transferred to the new region along with Negros Occidental and Bacolod, when President Benigno Aquino III signed Executive Order No. 183, s.
+On May 29, 2015, the Negros Island Region was formed when President Benigno Aquino III signed Executive Order No. 183, s.
 2015.
-But it was abolished on August 9, 2017, when President Rodrigo Duterte revoked Executive Order No. 183, s.
-2015 through the signage of Executive Order No. 38, citing the reason of the lack of funds to fully establish the NIR according to Benjamin Diokno, the Secretary of Budget and Management, reverting Negros Oriental back into Central Visayas.
-However, with the Philippines' current presidential administration promoting federalism, the idea of the twin provinces of Negros Oriental and Negros Occidental reunified into one federal state/region is already in the talks of local provincial politicians, with some additional support from the known native Negrenses.
+Negros Oriental was separated from the Central Visayas region and transferred to the new region along with Negros Occidental and Bacolod.
+However, on August 9, 2017, President Rodrigo Duterte dissolved the Negros Island Region, revoking Executive Order No. 183, s.
+2015 through the signing of Executive Order No. 38, citing a lack of funds to fully establish the region according to Benjamin Diokno, the Secretary of Budget and Management.
+This returned Negros Oriental to the Central Visayas region.

+In 2018, with the Duterte administration promoting federalism, the idea of Negros Oriental and Negros Occidental reunified into one federal region was discussed with local provincial politicians, with some additional support from the known native Negrenses.
 There is also a suggestion, jointly approved by the provincial governors, that Negros Oriental along with Negros Occidental, be renamed with their pre-colonial names as "Buglas Sidlakan" and "Buglas Nakatundan" respectively, with Negros, as a federal state, be named as "Negrosanon Federated Region", due to the negative racial connotation associated with the name "Negros".

+On June 13, 2024, Negros Oriental was transferred from Central Visayas to the Negros Island Region after President Bongbong Marcos signed Republic Act 12000.